lethain/systems/docs/tutorial.md

     9       15              45              22      11      5       18              1
     10      15              45              22      11      5       22              1

+Sometimes it may be clearer to round the outputs for display:

+    systems-run --round-to 2

 You can also get the output as CSV:

     cat examples/links.txt | systems-run -r10 --csv

 Which you could... load into a spreadsheet or something to graph!